-The facility PCM (for staff members) and the facility Victim Services Coordinator (for PIOCs) monitor retaliation for at least 90 days or beyond when there is an ongoing need.
+The facility PCM or back up PCM (for staff members) and the facility Victim Services Coordinator (for PIOCs) monitor retaliation for at least 90 days or beyond when there is an ongoing need.
 Any status checks and follow-up action steps are documented.

-SCI did not receive any allegations of retaliation during the audit documentation period, as documented on the PAQ.
-An interview with the facility PCM and the VSC indicated they are knowledgeable of the requirements associated with retaliation monitoring.
+SPCC did not receive any allegations of retaliation during the audit documentation period, as documented on the PAQ.
+Interview with the facility PCM, back up PCM, and the person responsible for retaliation monitoring confirmed they are knowledgeable of the requirements associated with retaliation monitoring.